|Nutritional Guidelines (per serving)|

 Put the rosemary leaves and coarse salt in a food processor.

-Pulse on and off about 8 to 10 times, or until the rosemary is blended into the salt, and the salt is similar in texture to table salt (it will be damp and look almost like wet sand).
+Pulse on and off about 8 to 10 times, or until the rosemary is blended into the salt.
+The texture should be similar to table salt; it will be damp and look almost like wet sand.

-Add the Kosher salt to a bowl; stir in the rosemary salt mixture and combine thoroughly.
+Stir in the rosemary-salt mixture and combine thoroughly.

-Spread out on a baking sheet to dry for a few hours and then transfer to jars with tight-fitting lids.
-Keeps indefinitely.
+Spread out on a baking sheet to dry for a few hours.

 Transfer to four 8-ounce jars with tight-fitting lids.
 It keeps indefinitely for use in your favorite recipes.
 Enjoy.